Time-Varying Dispersion Integer-Valued GARCH Models: Testing Constant Dispersion

-Testing constant value of the dispersion parameter, i.e. $\phi_t=\alpha_0$ for all $t$ under model \eqref{DINGARCH}, is equivalent to testing $H_0: \alpha_1 = \alpha_2 = 0$ against $H_1: \alpha_1 \neq 0\,\,\mbox{or}\,\, \alpha_2 \neq 0$.
-Note that the null hypothesis belongs to the boundary of the parameter space, which is a non-standard testing problem; for instance, see \cite{sellia1987}, \cite{and2001}, and \cite{crarup2004}.
-We develop and compare heuristically two parametric bootstrap methods; the classical or unrestricted, and the restricted bootstrap recently developed by \cite{cavaliere2016}.
+We consider the likelihood ratio test to develop and compare heuristically two parametric bootstrap methods; the classical or unrestricted, and the restricted bootstrap recently developed by \cite{cavaliere2016}.
 The first method considers the usual parametric bootstrap \citep{efrtib1993} replications based on the unrestricted CMLEs, while the latter uses the CMLEs under $H_0$.
-Algorithm \ref{Alg:bootstrap} describes the estimation of the test's p-value with $B$ replications of the restricted or unrestricted bootstrap.
+Algorithm \ref{Alg:bootstrap} specifies computation of the likelihood ratio test's p-value with $B$ replications of the restricted or unrestricted bootstrap.

 We use a Monte Carlo simulation study to investigate how these methods achieve the desirable significance levels.
-Time series from the NB tv-DINGARCH process with 200 time observations are simulated under the null hypothesis using four different (varying) settings of the parameter vector $(\beta_0,\beta_1,\beta_2,\alpha_0)^\top$ as follows: (\textbf{C1}) $\beta_0 =2, \alpha_0 = 1$, $\beta_1 = 0.4, \beta_2 = 0.3$, (\textbf{C2}) $\beta_0 =2, \alpha_0 = 1$, $\beta_1 = 0, \beta_2 = 0$, (\textbf{C3}) $\beta_0 =3, \alpha_0 = 0.5$, $\beta_1 = 0.3, \beta_2 = 0.4$, and (\textbf{C4}) $\beta_0 =3, \alpha_0 = 0.5$, $\beta_1 = 0, \beta_2 = 0$.
+Time series from the NB tv-DINGARCH process with 200 observations are simulated under the null hypothesis using four different (varying) settings of the parameter vector $(\beta_0,\beta_1,\beta_2,\alpha_0)^\top$ as follows: (\textbf{C1}) $\beta_0 =2, \alpha_0 = 1$, $\beta_1 = 0.4, \beta_2 = 0.3$, (\textbf{C2}) $\beta_0 =2, \alpha_0 = 1$, $\beta_1 = 0, \beta_2 = 0$, (\textbf{C3}) $\beta_0 =3, \alpha_0 = 0.5$, $\beta_1 = 0.3, \beta_2 = 0.4$, and (\textbf{C4}) $\beta_0 =3, \alpha_0 = 0.5$, $\beta_1 = 0, \beta_2 = 0$.
 For each configuration, 500 Monte Carlo replications are used to calculate the empirical significance levels by employing the competing methodologies.
 The number of replications used to estimate bootstrap $p$-values is $B=500$.
 Table \ref{boot_sig_level} displays the proportion of times that the restricted and unrestricted bootstrap procedures rejected the null hypothesis.
 Parameter configurations are set in a way that \textbf{C2} and \textbf{C4} are variations of \textbf{C1} and \textbf{C3} that do not include effects on the mean.
 Additional evidence is provided in the Supplementary Material.